 Conflicts of interest can exist if you have a personal relationship with an individual who does business with or is looking to do business with Medline.
-For example, a potential conflict of interest exists if:
+For example, a conflict of interest might exist if one of your close relatives, a member of your household or a personal friend wishes to become a supplier to Medline or works for a competitor.

-- " One of your close relatives, a member of your household or a personal friend wishes to become a supplier to Medline or works for a competitor; - " You manage or are managed by someone with whom you have a close personal relationship; or, - " You are involved in hiring, retaining or contracting with an individual with whom you have a close personal relationship.
+If you manage or are managed by someone with whom you have a close personal relationship, or if you are involved in hiring, retaining or contracting with an individual with whom you have a close personal relationship, this might create a conflict of interest or the appearance of a conflict of interest.